This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 Subsequent to graduation, Ken took a year off to travel to Germany and England before heading to Concordia Seminary in St. Louis.
 After his first year, Ken realized his call was not to serve in a congregation, and he returned east.
 A serendipitous visit to his alma mater for a close friend’s graduation provided a chance meeting with John Bahr, then Director of Admissions, who needed some new counselors.
 Ken began his second Concordia life as an employee in July 1990.
 A few years later, after marrying alumna, Dorene (Class of 1992), he transitioned over to the Financial Aid Office to get off the road.
 He remained at the College until 2007 when he and his growing family moved to southwestern Virginia to take a position at Hollins University.

 Unfortunately, that transition did not go as well as planned, and in 2009 Ken was looking for employment.
 Once again God stepped into his life in the person of Ceil Warren, who had worked with Ken briefly at Concordia prior to his move to Virginia.
 She needed a consultant to work with the person who had replaced him in the Financial Aid Office.
-Thus began Ken’s third life at the College: initially as consultant and then quickly changing back to fulltime employment as Associate Director of Financial Aid.
-He has now been back for nearly ten years with lengthy commutes to see his family, who have stayed in Virginia, several times a month.
-He was recognized this year by the Student Government Association for outstanding service to the student body.
+Thus began Ken’s third life at the College: initially as consultant and then quickly changing back to fulltime employment as Associate Director of Financial Aid, where he was recognized by the Student Government Association for outstanding service to the student body.

-Ken appreciates the opportunity to work together now in a different capacity, with other Clippers from different generations, on the Alumni Board and looks forward to helping the past experiences refocus the present efforts to bring the College to an ever stronger future.
+Ken moved on from his job at Concordia in 2019, but still appreciates the opportunity to work together now in a different capacity with other Clippers from different generations on the Alumni Board, and looks forward to helping the past experiences refocus the present efforts to bring the College to an ever stronger future.
 He feels that our alumni of this small college can have a big impact on the lives of current students, so that they can pursue lives of passion, purpose, and service.

 Daniel Padovano ’82 (classes of 1982 and 1984).
 Yes, I am a native New Yorker born and living on Manhattan.
 Since graduation I have served in international banking, college and university administration and teaching.
 Manhattan bound I may be; professional travels have brought me to the U.S. Congress, the mid-west and New England.
 Personal travels have brought me to South America, the Caribbean and one America’s Cup semi-final competition.
 My non-work life includes serving and chanting in my parish, astronomy observations and many swimming adventures that include sharks, ice floes and big waves.